Quantized topological transport mediated by the long-range couplings

-The spectrum for a finite 14-unit-cell lattice in Fig.~\ref{Fig.2}(a) provides an intuition on how the system behaves in the adiabatic limit, i.e. when the driving frequency is much smaller than the characteristic eigenfrequencies of the system.
-The results suggest that the gap in the spectrum remains open throughout the entire pumping cycle, and there are only two edge states which cross the bandgap and are responsible for the quantized transport.
-In Figure~\ref{Fig.2}(a) the energies of left- and right-localized edge states are shown by red and blue colors, respectively.
+The spectrum for a finite 14-unit-cell lattice with the open boundary conditions in Fig.~\ref{Fig.2}(a) provides an intuition on how the system behaves in the adiabatic limit, i.e. when the driving frequency is much smaller than the characteristic eigenfrequencies of the system.
+The results suggest that the gap in the spectrum remains open throughout the entire pumping cycle, and there are only two edge states which cross the bandgap and exhibit nonzero group velocity.
+As we discuss in the Supplementary Materials, these edge states are a signature of the topological tranport.

-In addition to the instantaneous spectrum we also examine the instantaneous eigenvectors.
+A complementary perspective is obtained by studying the same lattice but with the periodic boundary conditions.
 While Bloch functions do not provide immediate insights into the properties of the pumping scheme, their linear combinations known as Wannier functions can be readily visualized; they feature good localization, form an orthogonal set and are related to each other via translation~\cite{Asboth}.

 To construct the Wannier functions, we first introduce the position operator in the form suitable for the periodic systems~\cite{Resta1998Mar,Marzari1997Nov,Marzari2012Oct}

 where $\hat{x}$ yields the number of the unit cell $1,2,\dots N$.
 The operator $\hat{X}$ defined in this way respects the periodic boundary conditions, while the expectation values of the particle position are computed from its eigenvalues $X_m$ as $-iN/(2\pi)\,\log(X_m)$.